 Outlined the fixes that will prevent this from happening again.

-No doubt he also got some important advice from his highly paid PR folks at Facebook — so I’d give him a solid A for a good response to the black eye his company got with this.
+No doubt he also got some important advice from his highly paid PR folks at Facebook — so he does get a solid B+ for a good response to the black eye his company got with this lousy news.

 However, if Zuckerberg really wanted to knock this out of the park he could have executed what Scott Adams (Dilbert creator) calls a high ground maneuver — like Steve Jobs did in 2010 for Apple.